 ~ 1 minute · local

 The evaluator is the exact code we run on Codabench.
-Run it locally first — neuralbench score writes a submission.parquet with predictions, hyperparameters, and the git SHA of your model code for the audit phase.
+Run the task locally first with neuralbench eeg <task>; the run writes a predictions Parquet with hyperparameters and the git SHA of your model code for the audit phase.

 Metric (T1)Top-5 retrieval accuracy